d3s-trento/contiki-uwb/README.md

 - how to use the Rime stack for data collection together with ranging: **examples/range-collect**
 - and a sniffer port for **sensniff** that can be used to debug your applications.

 Note that other general Contiki examples directly available in the original Contiki OS GitHub repository, e.g, the Rime stack examples, can also be used on the DecaWave EVB1000 platform.
+To use them, start by copying them to `contiki-uwb/examples` and adjust the Makefile appropriately.

 ### Build and program your first example
 #### EVB1000